-The typical waiting period is 6-12 months.
+The typical waiting period is 6-12 months after your purchase or previous refinance.
 It’s worthwhile to speak with your loan servicing dept. who helped you on your current loan to confirm there aren’t any prepayment penalties for refinancing.

 One more thing to think about is the cost of refinancing.
-If you’re seriously considering a refinance but the only thing holding you back is you want an even lower rate by .25-.50%, it may be more cost effective to pay a discount point for a lower interest rate now as opposed to paying for a refinance a few months later when or if rates drop.
+If you’re seriously considering a refinance but the only thing holding you back is you want a rate that’s lower by .25-.50%, it may be more cost effective to pay a discount point for a lower interest rate now as opposed to paying for a refinance a few months later when or if rates drop.

 Sometimes, your home value can drop, employment issues arise, or worse mortgage rates surprisingly increase and you may miss your opportunity.